CanisLupus999/slyth-hive/README.md

 # Slyth Hive
 A Foundry VTT adaptation of a high level adventure by Prince of Nothing.
 For use with the Advanced Roleplaying System.
+You can support the author by buying the PDF here: https://www.drivethrurpg.com/en/product/458449/slyth-hive

 ## Dependencies:
 PDF Pager: https://foundryvtt.com/packages/pdf-pager